-GRE scores are no longer required but may be submitted; for persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).
-The GRE subject test is not required.
+GRE scores are no longer required but may be submitted; a GRE subject test is not required.
+For persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).

 Unlike at some universities, there is no automatic admission into the Ph.D. program for students who complete the terminal M.A./M.S. degrees; a completely new application is required.

 In deciding the number of applicants to be admitted to the terminal M.A./M.S. programs, we focus on several important questions:

 - How strong is the applicant pool?